LanceMcCarthy/GoldenClouds/index.md

 * **Bathrooms**
   * Extra shampoo, conditioner and soap can be found in the bottom drawer of bathrooms.
 Extra towels and linens can be found in the cabinets of the rear bedroom.
   * The house uses a septic tank, please do not flush anything extra except the toilet paper we supply (it's made for septic tanks).
-    * > **Important** - Non-toilet paper items (paper towels, sanitary items, etc) *will* result in a backup and is a quick way to have an uncomfortable experience during your stay 😢.
+    * > **⚠️** - Non-toilet paper items (paper towels, sanitary items, etc) *will* result in a backup and is a quick way to have an uncomfortable experience during your stay 😢.
 There's a wastebasket next to each toilet dedicated for these items and plenty of extra trash bags in case you want to empty it early (this is common practice in Costa Rica).
   * Every bathroom has a shower that has its own hot water boiler/tank, we recommend the main bathroom for showering.
 Water can get hot really fast, so start with a tiny bit of hot water, then add cold.
 Always test it before jumping in 🫠.
 * **Back Patio**
   * There are two chair hammocks available above the game room cabinet.
 These hammock chairs hook into the rings in the overhead structure.